 5. Incorporate things you’re passionate about.

-This is important especially for seniors who are in activities like band or orchestra, or anything else where you might not get a portrait at your activity.
-Bringing a musical instrument, your Eagle Scout uniform, your letter jacket, your car, hunting or sports gear.
+This is important, especially for seniors who are in activities like band or orchestra, or anything else where you might not get a portrait at your activity.
+Bring a musical instrument, your Eagle Scout uniform, your letter jacket, your car, hunting or sports gear.
 Anything that represents what you’re passionate about at this time in your life.
 This will make your portraits more personal, and a record of what life was like the year you had your senior portraits.

 Jewelry falls under the rule of wear what makes you happy.
 Some seniors are comfortable wearing jewelry, some don’t wear it every day and so they don’t wear it for portraits.
 I’m game for trying anything that makes you feel confident.

-7. A note on hair and make up for Seniors.
+7. A note on hair and makeup for Seniors.

 I want to respect that each Senior is unique in their style.
 So, if you live your life 100% makeup-free I’m also comfortable with photographing you that way.

-Only get professional styling and make up if it makes you feel your best.
+Only get professional styling and makeup if it makes you feel your best.
 If you never wear makeup but want to for portraits I can help you find a professional who can give you a natural look.
 If you’re confident in doing hair and makeup yourself, go for it.